leonardyeoxl/Dell-Coding-Interview-Questions/README.md

 ## Question

-Find the 5th largest number in a unsorted array of integers.
+Find the 5th largest number in a unsorted array of non-negative integers.

 ### Example